kremalicious/portfolio/README.md

 npm run deploy
 ```

 Upon live deployment, deploy script also purges the Cloudflare cache, and pings search engines.
-Travis requires the following environment variables to be setup for successful deployments:
+GitHub requires the following environment variables to be setup for successful deployments in the repository secrets:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`